GauriJagatap/videounderstanding/README.md

 Toolset of everything needed in video understanding.

 ### rawvideo
-Extract raw videos from url and strip the audio.
+Extract raw videos from YT url, fetch the description and strip the audio.